exalens/MTConnectAdapterSimulation/README.md

 # MTConnect Adapter Simulator
-# A simple OPC-UA MTConnect Adapter simulator for testing Process Endpoint Monitoring
+# A simple MTConnect Adapter simulator for testing Process Endpoint Monitoring

 The process simulates an MTConnect Adapter.
 The MTConnect Adapter's behavior, represented by variables, can be dynamically updated via a command line menu when running program.
 To activate the MTConnect Adapter Simulator process ensure all Python requirements are installed, and run: